mukatayev1/Recommender-Engine-for-Animes/README.md

 # Recommender-Engine-for-Animes: Project overview
-data science project: creating Recommender System from scratch
+Data science project: creating Recommender System from scratch

 * Created a recommender engine for animes for two cases:
   1) an item-item recommender using k Nearest Neighbors (kNN) and cosine similarity